morepath/morepath/doc/building_large_applications.rst

 A Code Hosting Site
 -------------------

-Our example large application will be a code hosting site along the lines of Github or Bitbucket.
-This example will be a sketch, focusing on the structure of the application as opposed to the details of the UI.
+Our example large application is a code hosting site along the lines of Github or Bitbucket.
+This example is a sketch, not a complete working application.
+We focus on the structure of the application as opposed to the details of the UI.

 Let's examine the URL structure of a code hosting site.
 Our hypothetical code hosting site lives on ``example.com``::